 The cities typically have regulatory or topographical constraints on the development of new real estate, resulting in less fluctuation in supply.
 They tend to be highly connected to the global economy, have well developed infrastructure, and attract financial, intellectual and cultural capital that drives demand.

 In the US, we focus on New York, Boston, Washington, D.C. and San Francisco.
 In Europe, we concentrate on London, Paris, Berlin and Munich.
-In the developed markets in Asia, we target Tokyo and Singapore.
+In the developed markets in Asia we target Tokyo.
 We may consider other cities if attractive opportunities arise.